spacecloud-io/space-docs/content/essentials/file-storage/create-folder.md

 - **path:** The path at which to create the folder.
 - **name:** The name of the folder.

 The `path` can be nested as well.
-For e.g a `path` - /folder1/folder2 would mean to create the folder inside folder2 which is in folder1.
-If any of the folders mentioned in the `path` were not present, they would be created before creating the specified folder.
+For example, a `path` - /folder1/folder2 would mean to create the folder inside folder2 which is in folder1.
+If any of the folders mentioned in the `path` were not present, they would get created before creating the specified folder.

 ## Response